microsoft/everyonecancode/instructions/day1/GitHub/README.md

 ![Install recommended extensions](./images/light/InstallRecommendedExtensions.png)

 Another tab in our codespace opens and it installs the extensions for Azure Functions and Python.
-Click back into to the **Explorer** tab on the upper left to see the folder structure of our repository again.
+Click back into the **Explorer** tab on the upper left to see the folder structure of our repository again.

 ![Explorer tab](./images/light/ExplorerTab.png)